apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following calculates divisions of integer `78` by integer `10`.
+The following example calculates divisions of integer `78` by integer `10`.

 ```sql
 SELECT SAFE_DIVIDE(78, 10) AS "safe_division"